 Celebrating St. Joseph

 Every new year, I like to check the calendar for upcoming dates for the Liturgical Year.
-I start turning the monthly pages to see when is Ash Wednesday, is Easter early or late, etc. One thing in particular is to see what part of Lent do the solemnities of St. Joseph and the Annunciation fall.
+I start turning the monthly pages to see when is Ash Wednesday, whether Easter is early or late, etc. One thing I look for in particular is to see what part of Lent do the solemnities of St. Joseph and the Annunciation fall.
 Will one be on a Friday?
-Are they late in Lent?
-Will they be transferred?
+Does one or both fall during Holy Week Will they be transferred?

 This year, the Solemnity of St. Joseph barely made it for Lent.
 It did not need to be transferred, but it’s the last day before Holy Week begins.
 The Solemnity of the Annunciation, because it falls in Holy Week AND Good Friday, is transferred to the first day outside of the Easter Octave, April 4.

 Despite all the green and craziness we see during this week in the name of St. Patrick, St. Joseph’s feast is one of the highest feasts of the Church year.
 There are only 17 individual solemnities throughout the year, mostly of Our Lord and Our Lady, so when a saint has a special solemnity, it should make us sit up and take notice.
 The Church views solemnities “counted among the most important days, whose celebration begins with First Vespers (Evening Prayer I) on the preceding day” (General Norms of the Liturgical Calendar).